 The loading capacity or total maximum daily load (TMDL) is the amount of a pollutant (e.g. fecal coliform bacteria) a waterbody can receive and still meet and maintain water quality standards and beneficial uses.
-The following technical analysis addresses the fecal coliform bacteria reductions necessary to achieve the water quality standards target of 200 CFU/100 mL with a margin of safety.
+The following technical analysis addresses the fecal coliform bacteria reductions necessary to achieve the water quality standards target for fecal coliform bacteria of 200 CFU/100 mL with a margin of safety.